CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 ### Generated Types

 The `catena-tools-core` project contains a Buf module that allows for the generation of Protobuf message and enum types for various languages.
-In the case of the Unity Client SDK, the language is C#.
+In the case of the Unity SDK, the language is C#.

 To generate these types, run `buf generate` at the root of the project’s directory.